ramgorthi04/gist/recontour_planner_hints.md

 - **Operational Efficiency**: Insights into processing methods and subscription orders can help optimize order fulfillment processes and evaluate the success of subscription models.

-Overall, this dataset provides a rich source of information for e-commerce businesses to enhance their understanding of customer behavior, optimize operations, and improve marketing strategies.
+Overall, this dataset provides a rich source of information to enhance understanding of customer behavior, optimize operations, and improve marketing strategies.

 ## Successful Plans
 ### Get the name of a particular SKU